Skip to main content

 Consecutive Even Integers

-Consecutive even integers are pairs of integers that differ by 2 and are both even.
-For example, if x is an even integer, the next consecutive even integer can be expressed as x + 2.
-Understanding this concept is crucial for solving problems that involve finding pairs of even integers that meet specific conditions, such as a given product.
+Consecutive even integers are even numbers that follow one another in order, each differing by 2.
+For example, if x is an even integer, then the next consecutive even integer is x + 2.
+Understanding this helps in setting up expressions for problems involving consecutive even numbers.

 Recommended video: